railsuser2014/openobject-doc-book-en/source/book/4/4_10_Accounts/4_10_Accounts_place.rst

    *Creating an analytic journal*

-To define your analytic journals, use the menu :menuselection:`Financial Management --> Configuration --> Journal --> Analytic Journal Definition`.
+To define your analytic journals, use the menu :menuselection:`Financial Management --> Configuration --> Analytic Accounting --> Analytic Journal Definition` then click :guilabel:`New`..

 It's easy to create an analytic journal.
 Just give it a :guilabel:`Name`, a :guilabel:`Code` and a :guilabel:`Type`.
 The types available are: